 - Keep the products you are discounting a mystery until the day of the sale.
 In your ad, mention that you are discounting “mystery products” to arouse curiosity.

-If you did some of the pre-promotion work, you should have already built up some anticipation.
-Now it’s time to promote your flash sale (on steroids).
-Here are some ways to do it:
+If you did some of the pre-promotion work, you should have already built up anticipation.
+Now it’s time to promote your flash sale.

-Regardless of the flash sale duration, it’s typical to send at least one email to introduce the sale and notify your subscribers.
-If your flash sale lasts for only a few hours, this may be the only email you get to send.
-For 24-hour flash sales, sometimes brands send a final email right before the 24-hour period is up.
+If your flash sale lasts just a few hours, this may be the only email you need to send.
+For 24-hour flash sales, marketers often send a final email alert a few hours before the campaign ends.

-Flash sales lasting 2 days or more will require more than a few emails, at least once a day and one before the countdown ends.
+Flash sales lasting 2+ days will require more than a few emails, at least one a day and one before the countdown ends.
 We’ll go through a typical 3-day flash sale email sequence a little later.
-First, let’s talk about the types of emails and how to craft effective subject lines.
+First, let’s talk about the types of emails and how to craft compelling subject lines.

-The email subject line is the most important element of an email because it determines whether or not your user will even open the email.
-It must be attention-grabbing, concise (for mobile), and able to deliver a BIG punch with a few words.
+The email subject line is the most critical element of an email for conversions because it determines whether or not your user will even open the email.
+It must be attention-grabbing and able to deliver a BIG punch with a few words.

-You may also want to include the discount percentage and/or emojis/icons to make your emails stand out.
+You may also want to include the discount percentage and emojis or other icons to make your emails stand out.
 We will go over some example subject lines a little later in this section.

 The purpose of the first email is to introduce the flash sale.
-Ideally you want to include “flash sale” in your subject line because it signals to subscribers they need to open the message or they may miss out on an opportunity.
+Ideally, you want to include “flash sale” in your subject line because it signals to subscribers they need to open the message or risk missing out on an opportunity.
 Include the discount as well.